Kostasco/Kostasco/README.md

 ![Pronouns Badge](https://img.shields.io/badge/Pronouns-He/His-3C96FF?style=flat)

+# 😊 About me
+I have experience in IT projects such as web design, integration of hardware data into the cloud eg SQL and coding in Python and C#.

 <!--
 **Kostasco/Kostasco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.